Twitter Chat on #Untokening of Mobility Advocacy Explores Costs of Tokenization

 Within the field of transportation and mobility advocacy, there’s been a marked shift toward acknowledging the importance of equity and addressing the needs of lower-income communities of color and others on the margins.
 But because change is slow, white and privileged experiences remain at the center of the transportation universe, defining the parameters within which equity can be explored and rejecting issues falling outside those parameters as unrelated and unimportant.

-During today’s twitter chat hosted by the organizers of the Untokening – a multiracial collective centering mobility justice, equity, and the voices of marginalized communities – participants alluded to the toll the struggle to move the needle on equity had taken on them.
+During today’s twitter chat hosted by the organizers of the Untokening – a multiracial collective centering mobility justice, equity, and the voices of marginalized communities – participants alluded to the toll that trying to move the needle within those narrow parameters had taken on them.

 When you are brought to the table to "educate" not lead. #Untokening